cordercorder/knn-models/examples/knnlm/README.md

 Due to the memory constraint (a server with 256 GB RAM), we only randomly sample 40000000 keys to train the Faiss index.
-The number of sampled keys can be adjusted according to the hardware environment.
-This step will construct `IndexIVFPQ` with Faiss and save it as a file named `faiss.index` to the `datastore` directory.
+The number of sampled keys can be adjusted according to your hardware environment.
+This step will construct the `IndexIVFPQ` index with Faiss and save it as a file named `faiss.index` to the `datastore` directory.

 ``` bash
 datastore=/path/to/datastore